floatingpurr/sync_with_poetry/README.md

 Pass `--db <package_list_file>` to point to an alternative package list (json).
 Such a file overrides the mapping in [`db.py`](sync_with_poetry/db.py).

+Pass `--allow-frozen` if you want to use frozen revisions in your config.
+Without this option _SWP_ will replace frozen revisions with the tag name taken from `poetry.lock` even if the frozen revision specifies the same commit as the tag.
+This options relies on `frozen: xxx` comments appended to the line of the frozen revision where `xxx` will be the tag name corresponding to the commit hash used.
+If the comment specifies the same revision as the lock file nothing is changed.
+Otherwise the revision is replaced with the expected revision tag and the `frozen: xxx` comment is removed.

 ## Supported packages